Do you want to learn more about Travel Photography and take better photos?

-This French photographer, born in 1908 and died in 2004, worked mostly in the mid 20th century and was one of the first to use 35 mm film.
-He had an adventurous life, fought in the World War II, lived in Africa, covered events like Gandhi’s funeral and the Civil War in China, and was published many times by the prestigious Magnum magazine.
+This French photographer – fine art artist, born in 1908 and died in 2004, worked mostly in the mid 20th century and was one of the first to use 35 mm film.
+He had an adventurous life, fought in World War II, lived in Africa, covered events like Gandhi’s funeral and the Civil War in China, and was published many times by the prestigious Magnum magazine.

 - Best place to see the work of Henri Cartier-Bresson.

 John Stanmeyer was born in the United States in 1964 and has a very successful career as a photographer.
 He started working at the Tampa Tribune, a newspaper in Florida, with assignments in Africa, Europe, and Asia.
 Those travels prompted him to start a career as a freelancer, covering political events and human rights issues in the Middle East and Asia.
 His work has been published on Time and National Geographic Magazine.
 In 2013 he won the World Press Photo award for a photo of refugees in Djibouti.